OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/columncount-property.md

 Setting **ColumnCount** to 0 displays zero columns, and setting it to -1 displays all the available columns.
 For an [unbound](../../Glossary/glossary-vba.md#unbound) [data source](../../Glossary/glossary-vba.md#data-source), there is a 10-column limit (0 to 9).

-You can use the **ColumnWidths** property to set the width of the columns displayed in the control.
+Use the **ColumnWidths** property to set the width of the columns displayed in the control.

 ## See also